 the exams.
 However, the storage for scores was more complex.
 We had to decide whether to store all the exam score data

-objects, or store each persons' exam scores in their corresponding Person
+in corresponding Exam objects, or store each persons' exam scores in their corresponding Person objects.

 easier to implement exam operations, but would require more complex interactions between the score and person objects.